 Split View Transcription Workflow

 Open VidNotes alongside your video player, note-taking app, or reference material using iPad's Split View.
 Watch a recorded lecture on one side while the timestamped transcript scrolls on the other.
 Click any segment to jump to that moment in the recording.
-This side-by-side workflow is ideal for students reviewing lectures and professionals reviewing meeting recordings.
+Side-by-side workflow is ideal for students reviewing lectures and professionals reviewing meeting recordings.

 Apple Pencil Integration